Chameria: Geography and boundaries

 Modern day scholarship gives descriptions of the geographical outlines or areas of Chameria.
 Professors of History, Eleftheria Manta, Kyriakos Kentriotis and Dimitris Michalooulos agree that Chameria extends from the Acheron River to Butrint and the inland reaches east till the slopes of Mount Olytsikas.
 This region, besides a small part that belongs to the Albanian state is more or less equated with Thesprotia.
 Leonidas Kallivretakis states that the Greek part of the Chameria region is limited to Thesprotia prefecture, both in Ottoman and modern times.
 Similarly, historian Georgia Kretsi states that Chameria concerns the same region which is today called Thesprotia among Greeks, in addition to a small number of settlements on the Albanian side of the border.
 Lambros Baltsiotis states that it includes a small part of Albanian territory, consisted of the western part of Thesprotia prefecture and north of Preveza regional unit (former Preveza prefecture), stretching down to Fanari.
 German historian Hermann Frank Meyer states that the modern Thesprotia prefecture geographically coincides with Chameria.
 Laurie Kain Hart states that Chameria as a district extends to "Epiros at least as far south as Preveza".
 Historian Konstantinos Tsitselikis states that Chameria is part of Margariti, Igoumenitsa, Filiates and Paramythia regions.
-Albanian historian Sherif Delvina claims that the southernmost limit of Chameria is the Acheron river.
+Historian Sherif Delvina states that the southernmost limit of Chameria is the Acheron river.